lxsgx23/Duffish/README.md

 Typical engines score between **40,000** and **80,000** XEAS.
 Duffish 1.1 targets a comparable level of aggression -around **153,867** -in the Xiangqi domain while remaining highly competitive in playing strength.
 On the **Kaka's rating list**, Duffish 1 reaches approximately **2933.9 Elo**, well above human grandmaster level.

-### Where Does the Aggressiveness Come From?

-- **Default Contempt of −39 centipawns**
-  Negative Contempt makes the engine avoid draws and actively seek winning chances.
-  *Note:* Under the AXF chasing rule in Xiangqi, the effect of Contempt may be partially suppressed, but it remains active in all other supported variants.

-- **Partially Asymmetrical Evaluation**
-  Sacrifice‑related evaluation bonuses are **only** applied to the side to move at the root.
-The opponent never receives an aggressiveness bonus for giving up material.
-This design ensures that every sacrifice bonus directly benefits the engine’s own attacking ambitions.

-- **Sacrifice Bonus (`SacBonus`)**
-  A dedicated evaluation term that grants an extra score when the side to move is materially behind (i.e., has sacrificed material), actively encouraging sacrificial attacks.

-- **Dynamic Compensation (`DynamicComp`)**
-  A positive compensation factor that makes the engine more confident when it holds an advantage.
-It dynamically scales the evaluation to prevent overly conservative play in winning positions.

 ### XEAS Comparison

 | Engine | Elo | XEAS | Discription |